mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-memory-resources.md

 The different suffixes, applied to different integers or a fixed-point integers, can express the same Memory Resource value.
 For example: 128974848, 129e6, 129M and 123Mi are approximately the same value.

+!!! info

+    In the microservice detail of Mia Platform DevOps Console, you can only express the Memory Resource value in Mi.

 If the maximum number of Memory Resources is not expressed, there could be two situations:

 * The Container can use the whole memory available on the Node.
 In this case, the probability of the Container to be killed is higher.